-- Capitalism works

-- Equality can go too far

-- Globalisation is a force for good

-- Preventing climate change is the most pressing need of our time
+- The internet makes the world a better place - Preventing climate change is the most pressing need of our time - Life is better now for young people than it was 50 years ago - Killing is never justified

-- The UK should apologise for colonialism

-- Our society has fewer moral values than it did 50 years ago

-- Church and politics shouldn't mix

-- Killing is never justified

 When we disagree, we often see only the position or opinion of the other person.
 This could be compared to the 10% of an iceberg that is visible above the surface.
 Below the water is another 90% of the iceberg.
 These might be our motivations, experiences, needs and fears - the many complex elements that lead a person to hold a position or view.
 When we're curious about that 90% in others, we open up new possibilities within disagreements.